Mills Shelving | Australian Shelving and Components Provider

 It does not:

-• Decide merchandising style or product grouping
+• Decide merchandising style

-• Account for load ratings or compliance requirements
+• Account for load ratings or compliance

-• Replace store specific layout constraints
+• Replace store-specific layout constraints

-It usually works well when:
+It works well when:

 • Products follow standard sizing

-• Sales rates are predictable
+• Sales rates are stable

-Professional review is usually needed when:
+Professional review is recommended when:

 • Categories are high volume or high value

-• Shelf depths are non standard
+• Shelf depths are non-standard

-• Product packaging varies significantly
+• Packaging varies significantly

-• Multiple stores are being rolled out at once
+• Multiple stores are being rolled out

-The most effective way to use this calculator is as part of a short planning process.
+The most effective way to use this calculator is as part of a short planning process:

-2. Review which assumptions drive the outcome
+2. Review which assumptions drive the result

 4. Use the output to guide layout discussions

-5. Confirm final configurations with shelving specialists
+5. Confirm final configuration with shelving specialists

 Final Planning Notes